jonrad/profilerate/README.md

 Deleting cluster "profilerate-tests" ...
 ```

 Docker images are not automatically built, so if you make changes to them, make sure to run the `build.sh` command in the specific directory.
 However, you do not need to push the docker images to a remote repository when iterating on tests.
 However, before a PR is merged, the images need to be pushed so others can use them.

 ## TODO

+* Move this TODO list to issues
 * Handle readonly file systems by passing everything as a variable?
 Could this be used to be even more secure?
 * Handle fallback when all else fails
 * Refactor and speed up tests
-* Decide how to handle non-standard vi
 * Follow symlinks (especially for things like vimrc)

 ## Caveats